The conversations your team avoid are a handbrake on your progress.

 Reaching a clear outcome.
 How to close a difficult conversation with a clear agreement, and defined actions.

 The workshop runs over a full day.
 Participants work on their real conversations, not fictitious scenarios.
-The content is structured around the situations that cause the most friction within leadership groups, and the teams they lead.
+The content is structured around the situations that cause the most friction within leadership groups and the people they lead.

 Before the workshop we interview all participants individually.
 This means we can tune the content to meet the groups most pressing needs, and ensures everyone arrives to make the most of the day.